astro313/FirstYear/mod1/response.md

-We thank the referee for providing constructive and thoughtful comments to improve the manuscipt.
+We thank the referee for providing constructive and thoughtful comments to improve the manuscript.
 We have addressed all the concerns raised by the referee and details can be found in the revised version -- please see attached.
-A brief description on how we incoprated the changes can be found below.
+A brief description on how we incorporated the changes can be found below.